 The Corman Park campus officially opened in September 2007.
 The campus is located approximately 10 kilometres north of the city of Saskatoon and about one kilometre east of Martensville and covers 70 acres.

-The campus features two residential units (May House and Welke House); the Ellen Gunn Education Centre; and the Tim Young Administration Building.
+The campus features two group homes (May House and Welke House); the Ellen Gunn Education Centre; and the Tim Young Administration Building.
 In addition, there is an outdoor hockey rink and basketball court located on campus.

 On July 1, 1997, Ranch Ehrlo Society opened a treatment centre, located in the rural municipality of Buckland, northwest of Prince Albert.
 The Buckland campus is located 20 minutes north of Prince Albert and spans 40 acres that border the provincial forest and the Sturgeon River.
 The Buckland campus is designed to meet the needs of youth and their families from northern communities and to assist youth in the eventual transition from residential treatment back to their home community.
 Youth who are preparing to return to their home communities in the north and have been successful following their participation in the Regina-based program, are considered for the Buckland campus program.

-There are two residential units (Alex Guy House and Klassen House) and one in-town residential unit in Prince Albert (Matheson House), all of which provide residential and clinical treatment services for the youth.
+There are two group homes (Alex Guy House and Klassen House) and one in-town unit in Prince Albert (Matheson House), all of which provide residential and clinical treatment services for the youth.
 The campus also has an emergency receiving unit (Flegel House).
 The Buckland campus is also home to the Hansen Education Centre.
 Recreational amenities include a hockey rink, soccer field, basketball courts, playground, and the Outdoor Adventure Program.